tomfieber/dotfiles/SETUP_ORDER.md

 - Added informative error messages that guide users to run `initial_setup.sh` first
 - Improved logging throughout the process

+## Alternative: Unified Setup Script

+If you prefer a single script approach, consider using `setup.sh` which appears to combine functionality from multiple scripts.
+However, the modular approach allows for more flexibility and easier debugging.

 ## Troubleshooting

 ### Oh My Zsh Not Found